sanjeevbrok99/Pdf-Search/README.md

 - 🔍 **Real-Time Search Functionality**: Search through indexed PDFs instantly based on user queries.
 - 🧑‍💻 **Google Custom Search API**: Search the web for PDF links, ensuring relevant results for users.
 - 🔄 **Redis Caching**: Cache search results and document metadata for faster future queries.
-- 🎨 **Puppeteer for Image Previews**: Generate image previews of PDFs using Puppeteer for better UX.
+- 🎨 **Cloudinary for Image Previews**: Generate image previews of PDFs using Cloudinary for better UX.
 - 🛢️ **Supabase Integration**: Store and manage documents and metadata persistently in Supabase.

 ---